 5. DevOps

-Derived from the term “developmental operations,” DevOps is a popular software development method considering the entire software lifecycle, from planning to maintenance.
+Derived from the term “developmental operations,” DevOps is a popular software development method that considers the entire software lifecycle, from planning to maintenance.
 The DevOps method enables organizations to automate specific updates and get updates out much quicker and efficiently.
 It’s an important development process in cloud computing, so adding DevOps to your cloud computing skills is a smart move.

 Simplilearn’s Post Graduate Program in DevOps, designed in collaboration with CalTech CTME, offers a comprehensive education in this process and will prepare you for roles where DevOps plays a significant role.